Track Coordinator Position Description and Expectations

-- adhere to all required timelines and deadlines for providing information, materials, and content for promotion and to be provided to participants understanding that failure to provide the required information in a timely manner may lead to removal as Faculty Member.
+- adhere to all required timelines and deadlines for providing information, materials, and content for promotion and to be provided to participants understanding that failure to provide the required information in a timely manner may lead to removal.

 - work with track faculty to ensure all sessions are appropriate to the content and learning outcomes provided and in line with the track description.

 - work with track faculty to ensure the content is appropriate for adult learners.